anodyne/nova3-guide/user/pages/01.basics/07.structure/docs.md

 ### /ranks

-The `ranks` directory is where rank images are kept to be used throughout Nova.
+The `ranks` directory is where groups of rank images are kept to be used throughout Nova.

 ### /storage

-This really is the only "gotcha" out of the entire root file structure.
+This really is the only "gotcha" out of the entire file structure.
 This directory is actually something that's used primarily by Laravel (though Nova utilizes it for several things as well) for storing different types of files and logs.
 The `storage` folder is broken up into `app`, `framework`, and `logs` directories.

 - The `app` directory is used to store files utilized by the Nova core.
 - The `framework` directory is used to store framework generated files and caches (compiled Blade templates, file-based sessions, file caches, and other files).